mutaku/mutaku.github.io/docs/blog/posts/mlops-industry-analysis.md

 2. **Basic Production ML**: Models are deployed to production, but without proper versioning, monitoring, or automated retraining
 3. **Mature MLOps**: Full lifecycle management with automated pipelines, comprehensive monitoring, and integrated feedback loops

-The majority of organizations I've encountered are still in categories 1 or 2, despite claims of having "mature MLOps practices."
+**The reality check**: The majority of organizations I've encountered are still in categories 1 or 2, despite claims of having "mature MLOps practices."
+This gap between perception and reality creates significant challenges for the industry.

+**Why this matters**: Organizations in the early phases often struggle with model degradation, inability to reproduce results, and difficulty scaling ML initiatives.
+They may have impressive demo models, but lack the infrastructure to deliver consistent business value from ML investments.

 ### The Complexity Challenge